Thomas Gregory, ca. 1792 - ca. 1865

-Thomas Gregory was a manufacturer of eyeglasses and other optical equipment.
-He was born in Westminster, England, and was probably trained there.
+Gregory was born in Westminster, England, and was probably trained there.
 He is listed in Gloria Clifton's Directory of British Scientific Instrument Makers 1550-1851 as "Gregory, Thomas III", who operated in Birmingham during the mid-1800s.
 Having been born, and probably trained, in the London area, he may also have been the man listed in Clifton's book as the "Gregory, Thomas I" who worked in London 1826-1834.

 Figure 1.
 The probable record of our Thomas Gregory being assigned to apprenticeship with William Severn, "Optician", dated April 5, 1806.

 Figure 2.
 1850 list of Birmingham optical business.
 At that time, "opticians" often made and/or sold microscopes and other scientific/engineering instruments, in addition to eyeglasses.
 This list included the major microscope manufacturer Robert Field & Son.